grace-notes/website/contents/topics/holy-spirit-filling.md

 ---
-title: "Filling of the Holy Spirit"
+title: "The Filling of the Holy Spirit"
 indexTitle: "Holy Spirit, Filling of the"
 pdf: "holyspirit_filling.pdf"
 description: "Holy Spirit, Filling of the -  The empowering ministry brought about by the Holy Spirit's control of the believer's life."
+tableofcontents: true
 template: topic.jade
 ---

-**Holy Spirit – Filling 3**

-The Filling of the Holy Spirit

 **Definition and Description.**